saad-out/Breaking-Builds/README.md

 #### 1. **Jenkins Master**

-The Jenkins master is hosted on a cloud server, configured specifically for personal use.
-It controls the CI/CD pipeline by orchestrating Docker agents that run the build, test, and deployment stages.
-The master instance connects securely to GitHub for source code management.
+The Jenkins master is built from a `Dockerfile` based on `jenkins/jenkins:2.414.2-jdk11`, with additional tools and plugins installed.
+To connect the master container to its Docker cloud host, an **Alpine socat** container is used, establishing a secure communication channel.

 #### 2. **Docker Agent**